Embedding calculus and grope cobordism of knots: Intermediate results

-\subsubsection{About the convergence.}
+\subsubsection{About the convergence}

-Let us point out that we obtain our results from scratch, starting with the definition of the punctured knot model and assuming only the Hilton--Milnor--Gray--Spencer theorem (whose proof is briefly recalled in Appendix~\ref{app:samelson}).
-In particular, independently of the rest of the literature we have reproved the following. \begin{cor} The Taylor tower for the space $\Knots(M)$ of long knots in a $d$-manifold $M$ converges if $d\geq4$, i.e. the connectivity of $p_{n+1}\colon\pT_{n+1}(M)\to\pT_n(M)$ increases with $n\geq1$. \end{cor} Actually, by Goodwillie--Klein Theorem~\ref{thm:GK} the \emph{tower converges precisely to $\Knots(M)$} for $d\geq4$: the homotopy groups of $\H_n(M)$ in degrees below $(n+1)(d-3)$ agree with those of $\pF_{n+1}(M)$.
+It is worth pointing out that our results are obtained from scratch, starting with the definition of the punctured knots model and assuming only the Hilton--Milnor--Gray--Spencer theorem.
+In particular, independently of the rest of the literature, we have reproved the following. \begin{cor} The Taylor tower for the space $\Knots(M)$ of long knots in a $d$-manifold $M$ converges if $d\geq4$, i.e.\ the connectivity of $p_{n+1}\colon\pT_{n+1}(M)\to\pT_n(M)$ increases with $n\geq1$. \end{cor} However, Goodwillie--Klein Theorem~\ref{thm:GK} says in addition that the \emph{tower converges precisely to $\Knots(M)$} for $d\geq4$: the homotopy groups of $\H_n(M)$ in degrees below $(n+1)(d-3)$ agree with those of $\pF_{n+1}(M)$.
 We believe that our map $\rho_n$ will provide a geometric inverse to the isomorphism $\pi_{n(d-3)}\ev_n$, see Remark~\ref{rem:other-d}.

-For a tower of (surjective) pointed fibrations there is an associated (non-`fringed') spectral sequence built out of long exact sequences for the homotopy groups of a fibration \cite{BK}.
-The first page is given by $E^1_{-n,t}:=\pi_{t-n}\pF_n(M)$ and the differential is the composite
+For a tower of (surjective) based fibrations there is an associated Bousfield--Kan (non-`fringed') spectral sequence built out of long exact sequences for the homotopy groups of a fibration~\cite[Sec.~IX.4]{BK}: the first page is given by $E^1_{-n,t}\coloneqq\pi_{t-n}\pF_n(M)$ and the differential is the composite

-of the fibre inclusion and the connecting map for $p_{n+1}$.
-A vanishing slope for this spectral sequence was determined in \cite[Thm.~7.1]{Sinha-cosimplicial}; see also \cite{Scannell-Sinha} for $M=I^d$.
-By Theorem~\ref{thm:tofib-hm} we have
+of the fibre inclusion and the connecting map $\delta$ for $p_{n+1}$.
+A vanishing slope for this spectral sequence was determined in~\cite[Thm.~7.1]{Sinha-cosimplicial}; see also~\cite{Scannell-Sinha} for $M=I^d$.
+By Theorem~\ref{thm:W-iso} we have

-\begin{cor} The group $E^1_{-(n+1),t}$ vanishes for $t\leq n(d-2)$, and for each $l=n,n+1,\dots$ all entries in the strip $1+l(d-2)\leq t\leq (l+1)(d-2)$ are generated by Samelson products using words of length at most $l$ in which all letters appear.
+\begin{cor} The group $E^1_{-(n+1),t}(M)$ vanishes for $t\leq n(d-2)$, and for each $l=n,n+1,\dots$ all entries in the strip $1+l(d-2)\leq t\leq (l+1)(d-2)$ are generated by Samelson products using words of length at most $l$ in which all letters appear.
 In particular, the first non-vanishing slope is

 \end{cor}